PdxCodeGuild/class_osprey/0 Intro/01 Course Overview.md

 Once you've finished a lab, or a major portion of a lab, commit and push your work.
 Unless you have a good reason (building's on fire), only commit working code.

-Labs have a soft due date of Friday the week they are assigned, unless otherwised noted by the instructor.
+Labs have a soft due date within a few days of when they are assigned, as noted by the instructor.
 They must be completed and turned in 14 days after they are first assigned.
-If labs are not finished by 14 days after they are first assigned, students will need to meet with the instructor to make an ction plan to get caught up.
+If labs are not finished by 14 days after they are first assigned, students will need to meet with the instructor to make an action plan to get caught up.
 Failure to make up overdue work may result in academic probation.

 ### Pair, Group, & Mob Programming